kamildrazkiewicz/go-flow/README.md

 Goflow is a simply package to control goroutines execution order based on dependencies.
-It works like ```async.auto``` from [node.js async package](https://github.com/caolan/async), but for Go.
+It works similar to ```async.auto``` from [node.js async package](https://github.com/caolan/async), but for Go.

 ## Install